CarInsurance.com Insights

 Rita Available Now

-In Oregon, drivers with a history of such violations typically pay $688 more annually than drivers with clean records.
+A driver with a history of traffic violations pays $688 more annually in Oregon than an individual with a clean driving record.

 Cheap car insurance in Oregon after a speeding ticket